-The dataset of political victims is collected from the Injustice Compensation Foundation and the Taiwanese Transitional Justice Commission.4 The original source of victim's data came from the Injustice Compensation Foundation and then I incorporated the Transitional Justice Commission database which has more complete trial information for victims.
+The dataset of political victims is collected from the Injustice Compensation Foundation and the Taiwanese Transitional Justice Commission.2 The original source of victim's data came from the Injustice Compensation Foundation and I incorporated in the Transitional Justice Commission database which has more complete trial information for victims.
 The Foundation accepted compensation claims from victims or their families, compiling a list of victims by investigating their claims via official trial documentations.
 More than ten thousand claims were filed and around 20 billion New Taiwan dollar (700 million USD) were compensated to confirmed cases from 1999 to 2014.
 This investigation process led to a series of trial document declassification which reveals important information on victim identity, charged crimes, case description, and the eventual sentencing.
+Figure 2 shows an example of declassified trial document with detailed case description.
+These documents are digitalized by the Foundation and the Commission.
+I read through these texts and extracted key information about individuals' roles in the dissent organization (e.g. leadership) and their recruitment network (who recruited whom in the organization), defected members, occupations, along with other basic biographic information.
+The dataset contains all the individuals that stood trial, and the trial outcomes can range from death penalty to life imprisonment, fixed-term imprisonment, and not guilty.